turingschool/curriculum/source/projects/dinner_dash.markdown

   * link to transition to a different status:
     * link to "cancel" individual orders which are currently "ordered" or "paid"
     * link to "mark as paid" orders which are "ordered"
-    * link to "mark as completed" individual orders which are currently "ordered"
+    * link to "mark as completed" individual orders which are currently "paid"
 * Access details of an individual order, including:
   * Order date and time
   * Purchaser full name and email address